Looking for a healthy, fun activity to try out with your kids? Well, you should consider gardening.

 When kids are allowed to create, it provides more hold for their imagination and creativity.
 Through gardening, kids get to see their creativity come alive.

 Kids love to believe they are part of something big and gardening would afford them the opportunity to be “growers”.
 When they realise that they can provide food for themselves and the family through gardening, they get excited.

 They begin to imagine creating a huge forest of edible plants for everyone and they won’t be disappointed as they would be able to see their hard work paying off.

 It Develops Your Kids Intellectual Capacity.

-According to a Backyard boss team’s research, it has been proven that gardening helps kids build their intellectual capacity, problem solving skills, ability to analyse situations and many more.
+According to a Backyard boss team’s research, it has been proven that gardening helps kids build their intellectual capacity, problem-solving skills, ability to analyze situations and many more.

 There are endless learning opportunities available for your kids while gardening: This ranges from teaching them how much space each plant needs to flourish to how to plan their finances and how to budget when buying gardening supplies.

 They also have the opportunity to sharpen their literacy skills from reading the instructions on the packages of seeds/plants or learning how to pronounce their names.